top of page

 • Remuneration policy and practices.

 The purpose of this disclosure is to give stakeholders and market participants an insight into the Firm’s culture and data on the Firm’s own funds and own funds requirements, allowing potential investors to assess the Firm’s financial strength.
+This document has been prepared by Perbak in accordance with the requirements of MIFIDPRU 8 and is verified by the Executive Committee.
+Unless otherwise stated, all figures are as at the Firm’s 31 March 2024 financial year-end.

 Risk Management Objectives and Policies

-This section describes Perbak’s risk management objectives and policies for the categories of risk addressed by the requirements of the Firm in the following areas:
+Below we describe Perbak’s risk management objectives and policies for the categories of risk addressed by the requirements of the Firm in the following areas:

-• Concentration risk.
+• Concentration risk; and

-• Liquidity.
+• Liquidity

 Own Funds Requirement